 Do not use gold type on the darkest blue.

 Do not make your overall layout too dark.
 The UCLA palette is bright.

 Do not create your own swatches.

 Do not create your own gradients.

-For use with Adobe applications, you can download ASE (Adobe Swatch Exchange) files and GRD files for gradients.
+For color swatches to use with Adobe applications, you can download ASE (Adobe Swatch Exchange) files and GRD files for gradients.
 If you prefer to build your own gradients, follow the Gradient Specifications PDF.